Hiking in Piedmont itinerary

 This magnificent tour takes you hiking in Piedmont from from the Po River plains through the Italian Alps (skirting around Mt Rosa, the second highest peak in the Europe) to the Swiss border following an escape route used by Allied POW's in the Second World War.

-Day 1: Biella
+Day 1:

 Your first night is spent in Biella, a pleasant town with a rail link, north of Turin.
 Situated where the Po River plain butts up against the foothills of the Italian Alps, Biella has had a long history as a trade and commercial centre.
 The Oropa River valley has provided access over the Alps to Switzerland and France since Roman times.
-Biella’s centuries-old textile tradition continues today producing high quality woollen clothes and it is the home of international fashion houses such as Ermenegildo Zegna.

 Day 2:

 The path we take today leaves Biella following a route that was first mentioned in 1207 and which was a trade route leading all the way to Lyon in central France.
-The path climbs up through forests and hamlets with spectacular views back over the plains and finishes at one of the most unexpected and striking sites on the walk: an enormous baroque monastery that has been a popular place of pilgrimage for centuries and which is where we’ll be staying the night.
-17 kms, 5 hours, 766 mts ascent (Grade 4).
+The path climbs up through forests and hamlets with spectacular views back over the plains.
+We'll stop for a delicious picnic lunch.

 Day 3: